fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 .. image:: images/Parallel_Plate_Capacitor_Waveguide/s11_db_sim_skrf.svg
    :width: 49%

 This can be revealed by a simple calculation.
 In vacuum or air, the wavelength of an electromagnetic signal at 500 MHz is approximately 600 mm.
 At 1.5 GHz, the wavelength is approximately 200 mm.
-Both are integer multiples of the length of our parallel-plate waveguide, suggesting it's an impedance transformation.
+Both are integer multiples of the length of our 100 mm parallel-plate waveguide, suggesting it's an impedance transformation.

 In transmission line theory, a remarkable observation is the following: if the length of a lossless transmission line is a multiple of